jjakimoto/finance_ml/README.md

 4    0.601459
 ```

-For more detail, please refer to the documentation!
+For more detail, please refer to example notebook!